openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

    - The machine instead transports the passengers to a different dimension.
    - The direction of time travel is reversed.
    - The travelers miss the mark by 2d4 years.
-   - The travelers is attacked by a horde of 4th dimensional chrono beasts.
+   - The travelers are attacked by a horde of 4th dimensional chrono beasts.

 ## Mounts & Vehicles